mikeashley87/sagemaker/deploying_model/readme.md

+Struggled for a while figuring out how to bring your own model and leverage a custom script.

+### The use case:

+We had pre-trained models that we wanted to spin up as sage maker endpoints.
+Our existing deployment handled some data transformation and we had multiple model objects to account for pre-processing and predicting.

+Ideally we wanted to be able to package all model artifacts outside of sage maker so that we could easily deploy through terraform.

+### The challenge\question:
+How to deploy a model agnostic sage maker endpoint wrapped in custom code that imports external dependencies using an off the shelf sage maker docker image.

+Providing the solution we came up with below but interested in better approaches for handling this!

 ## Packaging your Code

 We are able to package model objects into a .tar.gz and access this file from s3.
 When a model is created \ deployed this s3 location will be referenced.